Getting started with Cloudflare Zero Trust

 Your team domain is a unique subdomain assigned to your Cloudflare account; for example,

 <your-team-name>.cloudflareaccess.com.
 Setting up a team domain is an essential step in your Zero Trust configuration.
-This is where your users will find the apps you have secured behind Cloudflare Zero Trust — displayed in the — and will be able to make login requests to them.
+This is where your users will find the apps you have secured behind Cloudflare Zero Trust — displayed in the App Launcher — and will be able to make login requests to them.
 The customizable portion of your team domain is called team name.
-You can view your team name and team domain in the Zero Trust dashboard under Settings > General.
+You can view your team name and team domain in Zero Trust under Settings > General.

 |team name||team domain|